 The official Facebook app for Android continues to get improvements with every update.
 Facebook does not have the best reputation with its Android application.
-Clients have since quite a while ago griped about execution issues and it sucking up battery and a year ago Facebook’s central item officer, Chris Cox, made the surprising stride of making his staff dump their iPhones and move to Android until they dealt with the issues.
+Clients have since quite a while ago griped about execution issues and it sucking up the battery and a year ago Facebook’s central item officer, Chris Cox, made the surprising stride of making his staff dump their iPhones and move to Android until they dealt with the issues.

 Be that as it may, the issues have remained, and as of late they drove the Android blogger Russell Holly to dump the application, beginning a chain response which uncovered something somewhat fascinating about the application’s execution.
-Incited by Holly’s disclosure that life on Android was better without Facebook’s application, Reddit client pbrandes_eth tried the application’s effect on the execution of a LG G4.
+Incited by Holly’s disclosure that life on Android was better without Facebook’s application, Reddit client pbrandes_eth tried the application’s effect on the execution of an LG G4.

 They found that when the Facebook and Facebook Messenger apps were uninstalled, other apps on the smartphone launched 15% faster.
-Now Facebook Owned Whsatspp too you can Download Gbwhatsapp Apk from here.
-They tested 15 separate apps, and documented the findings, leading other reddit users to test other devices.
+Now Facebook Owned WhatsApp too you can Download Gbwhatsapp Apk from here.
+They tested 15 separate apps, and documented the findings, leading other Reddit users to test other devices.
 They found similar results when testing for app loading performance.

 After reading Holly’s piece, I had also decided to explore other options for accessing Facebook, to see if, rather than app loading, I could improve my smartphone’s battery life.
 I left the Facebook Messenger application unclosed, however, swapped the Facebook application for an application called Metal, which goes about as a wrapper for Facebook’s portable site.
 Through the span of a day my Huawei Nexus 6P had 20% more battery.
 This was true on average for every day for the week trying.